 Joanne Woodward took home the gold for her role in "The Three Faces of Eve" in 1958.
-The actress chose a strapless silk gown with dark floral appliques strategically placed throughout the skirt.
+The actor chose a strapless silk gown with dark floral appliques strategically placed throughout the skirt.

 Though she wasn't yet Princess of Monaco, Grace Kelly exuded Hollywood royalty in this mint silk gown designed by Edith Head.

-he style icon was picture perfect in a white Givenchy gown at the 1954 Academy Awards.
-The actress had an affinity for Givenchy's style after the design house costumed her for "Sabrina."
+The style icon was picture-perfect in a white Givenchy gown at the 1954 Academy Awards.
+The star had an affinity for Givenchy's style after the design house costumed her for "Sabrina."
 So when it came time to choose a dress for the Oscars, she went with a boat-necked number with floral embroidery and a belted waist.

 Olivia de Havilland took home her second Oscar for her role in "The Heiress" wearing a beautiful white gown that was embellished with black and white floral appliques and matching white gloves.